Loading Images

 It was clear that to replicate this as a pattern suitable for casting was going to be a demanding task.
 Right up to the 20th Century such casting patterns were hand carved from slabs of mahogany used for its durability and fine grain in which the details could be carved accurately and not splinter or diminish during the making of them and the subsequent repeated sand casting from them.

-Discussions were had concerning Lord Brownlow’s project with both the foundry sales director and the production director for the pattern making works both located adjacent to each other in the heart of what was once the land of a thriving British steel and iron fabrication industry during the 17th 18th 19th and 20th centuries.
+Discussions were had concerning the project with both the foundry sales director and the production director for the pattern making works both located adjacent to each other in the heart of what was once the land of a thriving British steel and iron fabrication industry during the 17th 18th 19th and 20th centuries.

 An agreement was made to progress the project with values proposed for the design and development work required and the likely cost of the pattern making and casting.
 This with the understanding that these values may fluctuate during the project to be confirmed and agreed before moving on from one stage to the other.

-Image 3 & 4: 17th 18th and 19th century cast iron fire backs to inform the 3D computer modelling technician
+17th, 18th and 19th century cast iron fire backs to inform the 3D computer modelling technician

 Marks first job was to visit the house and survey each fireplace, making a template of each fire back and determining the size and exact location of the motif to appear on each, set precisely within the fire back plate so the motif is visible above each fire great.
 The fire grates are all different dimensions of width and height as too are the fireplaces.

-It became evident the best way to manage this was to agree to have Lord Brownlow’s coat of arms motif set into a frame or as it turned out a shield giving the motif a boarder that was of a consistent size to then be mounted on each of the different size fire back patterns which in turn would go to form six solid castings to be placed in each of the different size fireplaces.
+It became evident the best way to manage this was to agree to have the coat of arms motif set into a frame or as it turned out a shield giving the motif a boarder that was of a consistent size to then be mounted on each of the different size fire back patterns which in turn would go to form six solid castings to be placed in each of the different size fireplaces.

-Image 5: Ideas of shape to frame the coat of arms
+Ideas of shape to frame the coat of arms

 A crucial part of the design work involved many options for the shield shape and the size of the motif to be used with in the overall size of the shield.
 This was dependent on the location of the date, whether 20 would be set on one side of the top lion and the 19 on the other.
 Whether to place the date over the top lion.
 Whether to use Roman numerals or Greek.
 What size type to use.
-The options were all drafted and sent to Lord Brownlow for his consideration.
+The options were all drafted and sent to the client for his consideration.

-Image 6: Final agreed shield shape and location of date of ascendance in Roman Numerals
+Final agreed shield shape and location of date of ascendance in Roman Numerals

 The 3D modelling technicians brief was finalised in that the motif was to be set into the shield shape and that four options were to be produced as a 3D model to be printed on a 3D printer each as a maquette approximately 30cm x 30cm and that the chosen option of the four to be produced as a single 3D model in the computer program compatible with the CNC cutting machine used to make the pattern for casting the shield shape with motif of approximately 60cm x 60cm.
 The four options were 1, a domed shield with a square front edge to the coat of arms motif, 2, a domed shield with a radiused front edge to the coat of arms motif, 3, a flat shield with a square front edge to the coat of arms motif, 4, a flat shield with a radiused front edge to the coat of arms motif.
 The motif is made as a relief rising from the surface of the shield in layers with the smaller details such as the birds and the fur on the coats of the lion and stag at this stage reverting into the pattern as indents.
 As it turned out these tiny details needed to be raised further from the surrounding level of the face of the pattern to ensure a crisp void edge was left in the sand ready to receive the molten iron.

-Image 7: The maquettes of the 4 options and a full-size template of which 6 were made to determine the optimum size for each fireplace.
+The maquettes of the 4 options and a full-size template of which 6 were made to determine the optimum size for each fireplace.

-Image 8: Close up of the 3D printed models
+Close up of the 3D printed models

 A graphic schedule for each fire back determined which size fire back was intended for each of the six rooms.
 As it turned out the Ballroom and the Dining Room are the same size as are the Sitting Room and Reception Room.
 The Hall and Small Sitting Room are of a different size to each other.
 It had already become apparent that the shield shape with the motif within it would be a fixed dimension and that its positioning on each of the different size back plates would be identical only in that the shield would be centred to the fire back plate and 5cm from their top.
 The other location dimensions varied in regard to the overall size of the required fire back.

-Image 9: The graphic schedule of the required fire backs with exact dimensions locating the shield with in each.
+The graphic schedule of the required fire backs with exact dimensions locating the shield with in each.

 Mark devised a strategy for the pattern making and casting that would reduce the production costs given 4 different sizes of fire back were to be cast.
 Usually, one pattern would be made for one casting.
 This pattern would be used many times to duplicate a casting.
 It was agreed that the 3D computer model would be used to inform the CNC machine to only cut out the pattern as the shield only with the motif upon it.

-Image 10: Two views of the final 3D model to be loaded into the CNC pattern cutting machine
+Two views of the final 3D model to be loaded into the CNC pattern cutting machine

 Once these components arrive at the foundry the process of making one mould at a time casting two fire backs.
 Then lifting out the shield shape form the ply board and beaded back plate and placing it into the next size to be cast can begin.

-Image 15: One of the firebacks, completed and installed together with the other 5
+One of the firebacks, completed and installed together with the other 5